An essay by Aleksandr Karamazov, as provided by Ashlyn Churchill

 Ashlyn Churchill is a literary studies student and the proud mom of a rabbit named Molly who doesn’t enjoy watching The Twilight Zone reruns as much as mom would hope.
 Ashlyn is an avid Dostoyevsky fan and spent too many of her teenage years reading H. G. Wells, but she would give absolutely anything for a conversation over cucumber sandwiches with Oscar Wilde.

 Errow is a comic artist and illustrator with a predilection towards mashing the surreal with the familiar.
 They pay their time to developing worlds not quite like our own with their fiancee and pushing the queer agenda.
 They probably left a candle burning somewhere.
-More of their work can be found at errowcollins.wix.com/
+More of their work can be found at errowcollins.wix.com/portfolio.

 “Excerpts from ‘Mission Log'” is © 2018 Ashlyn Churchill